Save lives, preserve property and the environment, and ensure the health and safety of ourselves and the community.

 Professionalism - Performance of duties in the community with a focus on safety, teamwork, competency, loyalty, and leadership in the region.

-Respect - Working with residents, visitors, and employees in a fair and compassionate manner and helping those in a time of need.
+Respect - Working with residents, visitors, and employees compassionately, helping those in a time of need.

 Integrity - Maintain community partnerships built upon honestly, trust, fiscal responsibility and accountability at all levels.